microsoft/IoT-For-Beginners/1-getting-started/lessons/1-introduction-to-iot/pi.md

     curl -sL https://github.com/Seeed-Studio/grove.py/raw/master/install.sh | sudo bash -s -
     ```

-    One of the powerful features of Python is the ability to install [pip packages](https://pypi.org) - these are packages of code written by other people and published to the Internet.
-You can install a pip package onto your computer with one command, then use that package in your code.
-This Grove install script will install the pip packages you will use to work with the Grove hardware from Python.
+    One of the powerful features of Python is the ability to install [Pip packages](https://pypi.org) - these are packages of code written by other people and published to the Internet.
+You can install a Pip package onto your computer with one command, then use that package in your code.
+This Grove install script will install the Pip packages you will use to work with the Grove hardware from Python.

+    > 💁 By default when you install a package it is available everywhere on your computer, and this can lead to problems with package versions - such as one application depending on one version of a package that breaks when you install a new version for a different application.
+To work around this problem, you can use a [Python virtual environment](https://docs.python.org/3/library/venv.html), essentially a copy of Python in a dedicated folder, and when you install Pip packages they get installed just to that folder.
+You won't be using virtual environments when using your Pi.
+The Grove install script installs the Grove Python packages globally, so to use a virtual environment you would need to set up a virtual environment then manually re-install the Grove packages inside that environment.
+It's easier to just use global packages, especially as a lot of Pi developers will re-flash a clean SD card for each project.

 1. Reboot the Pi either using the menu or running the following command in the Terminal: